Terance Mathis: Charity

 Mathis was selected as the Atlanta Falcons' "Man of the Year" in 1998 for his accomplishments on and off the field.
 In 1996, he founded the "Terance Loves Children" foundation, now known as the Terance Mathis Foundation.

 NASCAR

 In June 2005, Mathis announced the formation of his own NASCAR team, Victory Motorsports, with Carl Long and Morty Buckles as scheduled drivers.
 Established Cup team Morgan-McClure Motorsports (which received support and engines from Hendrick Motorsports) would provide technical support for the new No. 04 Chevrolet.
 Mathis and the 34-year-old Buckles ambitiously planned 20 Cup races and a dozen ARCA races for 2006, but the deal never fully materialized.
 In June 2006, it had been announced Mathis had acquired R&J Racing, but that deal fell through.
 In February 2013, he was named Vice President of Marketing for part-time Sprint Cup Series team Leavine Family Racing.

+Coaching career

+In 2011, Mathis was named as the offensive coordinator and inside receivers coach for Savannah State University.

+In 2017, Mathis was named head football coach for Pinecrest Academy, he was not retained following the 2019 season.

+On February 2, 2024, Mathis was named head football coach for Morehouse College.